-As professional wedding photographers, we get to photograph couples and their families at some really beautiful venues, and the Lincklaen House was no exception.
+As professional wedding photographers, we get to photograph couples at some really beautiful venues, and the Lincklaen House was no exception.
 Jane and Ryan’s intimate, classy wedding evening at the Lincklaen House in Cazenovia, NY was such a blast for Associate Team SHP to photograph!
 Wesley took the lead for their big day, which was special because he’s friends with the groom’s brother Mike, whom he met thanks to our slight obsession with the establishment Mike works at, Alto Cinco!
-It was obvious to us the minute we met Jane and Ryan that we were in for a super chill but delightfully sweet night.
+The minute we met Jane and Ryan it was obvious we were in for a super chill but delightfully sweet night.

 We started our day as they were just finishing up the getting ready touches like hair and make-up.
-Luckily, Jane had yet to get in her wedding dress, so Wesley stole away with it (with some help from Jenn and Mary Grace) to create a classic wedding dress portrait.
-He also got some other images of the little details like Jane’s crushed velvet maroon high heels and Ryan’s hand painted cufflinks!
+Luckily, Jane had yet to get in her wedding dress.
+Wesley stole away with it (with some help from Jenn and Mary Grace) to create a classic wedding dress portrait.
+He captured other little details like Jane’s crushed velvet maroon high heels and Ryan’s hand painted cufflinks!
 Meanwhile, Jenn (in a rare opportunity to join the Associate Team) photographed the unique details of the imminent reception, including a beautiful collection of fresh flower boutonnieres by Affections Floral Design provided for all their guests to wear!

-Jane and Ryan strived for just the right mix of special yet non-traditional for their wedding day to best reflect their love, and we thought the boutonniere collection was so neat.
+Jane and Ryan strived for just the right mix of special yet non-traditional for their wedding day.
+We thought the boutonniere collection was so neat.
 We’d never seen anything like it before!
 The dining area was decorated in cream linens, lush greenery, and gold candlesticks.
-At each setting sat a personalized jar of apple pie moonshine – declaring now that Jane and Ryan had tied the knot, it was time for everyone to take a shot!
+At each setting was a personalized jar of apple pie moonshine – declaring now that Jane and Ryan had tied the knot, it was time for everyone to take a shot!

 Jane and Ryan chose to walk down the aisle to the altar where they would marry together.
 They were married by, Brian, a close friend of Ryan’s.
 After a few words from Brian, the couple exchanged their personalized vows.
 Guests took witness, most wearing a corsage or a boutonniere from the collection in the foyer!
 As they were pronounced husband and wife, Jane couldn’t help but throw her hands up in the air as she went in for to kiss her husband for the first time.